blemi4/enron-poi-identifier/README.md

-# Enron POI Classifier
-Persons of Interest Classifier for Enron Corporate Fraud Case
+# Enron Person of Interest Classifier

-The aim of this project is to create a classifier using machine learning algorithms that helps in identifying persons of interest in the Enron corporate fraud case
+The goal of this project is to create a machine learning model to predict whether or not a person in the Enron dataset is a person of interest (POI) to the US Justice Department from the Enron corporate fraud case.